 Payments authorized by the U.S. Housing Act of 1937 for operating costs of low-rent public housing properties.
 Operating subsidies help public housing authorities pay for utilities, maintenance, security, accounting, reporting and similar operating costs.

-Either a private person or entity (including a cooperative), or an agency of the federal government (including a Public Housing Agency), having the legal right to lease or sublease dwelling units.
+The person or entity having the legal right to lease or sublease dwelling units.
+The owner can be either a private person or entity (including a cooperative), or an agency of the federal government (including a Public Housing Agency).

 Paired testing is when two individuals with similar backgrounds - one white, one minority - pose as prospective renters or homebuyers.
 They both inquire about the availability and terms of a property advertised for rent or sale, or for home mortgage loans.
 Paired testing can reveal statistically significant patterns of unequal treatment.

 This HUD initiative is dedicated to speeding the development and use of technologies that improve the quality, durability, energy efficiency, environmental performance and affordability of America's housing.
 It involves leaders in homebuilding, product manufacturing, insurance and financial industries, as well as federal agencies that have an interest in housing.

 Coordination of activities and funding by HUD, the Dept. of Transportation and the Environmental Protection Agency to promote livable communities.
 Principles are to promote equitable, affordable housiing; enhance economic competitiveness, support existing communities; coordinate and leverage federal policies and investment; and value communities and neighborhoods.

 50th percentile rent estimates are cacluated for all FMR areas.
 These are not Fair Market Rents.
 Under certain conditions, these 50th percentile rents can be used to set success rate payment standards.

 Unduplicated one-night estimate of both sheltered and unsheltered homeless populations.
 The one-night counts are conducted by Continuum of Care networks nationwide during the last week in January of each year.